Who is an Early Childhood Educator?

 Students may pursue initial teaching certification in Early Childhood Education by earning a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) at the Undergraduate level, or in the Master of Arts in Teaching (M.A.T.) or Post-Bachelor Certification programs.
 Certified teachers already holding a Michigan Elementary Teaching Certificate may pursue an Early Childhood General and Special Education (ZS) Endorsement as a Post-Bachelor student or in a Master’s of Education or Educational Specialist program.

 The WSU Early Childhood Education Faculty is a diverse group dedicated to the education of young children and to the preparation of their teachers.
 The work of the faculty has been nationally recognized.
-Early childhood education students at Wayne State University have field experiences at one of the most respected laboratory schools in Michigan, the Wayne State University College of Education Early Childhood Center.
+Early childhood education students at Wayne State University have clinical experiences at one of the most respected laboratory schools in Michigan, the Wayne State University College of Education Early Childhood Center.

 For more information about the WSU Early Childhood Education Program, log onto the Frequently Asked Questions page.